FIRST® – WCPA

 • Fill out the information requested and submit form

 • You will be notified by email when your Pennsylvania Child Abuse History Clearance report is ready.
-Save and print your PA Child Abuse History Clearance.
+Save your PA Child Abuse History Clearance result form.

 • Note: The report may be ready well in advance of when you are notified.
 Please check your account periodically if you are waiting for a report.